StackGuardian/sg-cli/shell/README.md

 ```
 ./sg-cli stack create --org demo-org --workflow-group integration-wfgrp --patch-payload '{"custom_key": "custom_value"}' -- payload.json
 ```
-Payload will look like the follwing:
+Payload will look like the following:
 > new key/value will be added to payload
 ```
 {